mkdrake37/seams/fulbright.md

-more computational work - *e.g.*, modeling of large, complex public health challenges such as Ebola - this basic coursework and initial research form a solid foundation, and ideally positions them to take advantage of additional mentorship, but the core AIMS does not leverage this opportunity.
+more computational work - *e.g.*, modeling of large, complex public health challenges such as Ebola - this basic coursework and initial research form a solid foundation, and ideally positions them to take advantage of additional mentorship, but the core AIMS curriculum does not leverage this opportunity.

 We would like to address this gap by piloting an optional workshop focused translating the student's research into high-quality programming products.
 The